fbpx ...

 The secret weapon to any good eggnog, nutmeg takes it from basic to exceptional.

-Vanilla extract
+Vanilla Extract

 This adds subtle notes of vanilla, but more importantly, it enhances the flavors of the other delicious ingredients.

-How to Make an Eggnog Daiquiri?
+How to Make a New Orleans Eggnog Daiquiri?

 In a medium bowl, whip egg yolks for 1 minute with a hand mixer on medium, until bright yellow.
 Add ¾ cup sugar, salt, and 1 teaspoon nutmeg, then whip for 1 additional minute.